 Description

-A war memorial unveiled in 1920, located in the churchyard of the Church of St John the Baptist, Campsea Ashe, in Suffolk.
+The Campsea Ashe War Memorial is a war memorial unveiled in 1920, located in the churchyard of the Church of St John the Baptist in Campsea Ashe, Suffolk.

-The memorial comprises a tall, slender Latin cross with a hexagonal shaft and arms, set atop a tall hexagonal base.
-These stand on a hexagonal step, which in turn sits on a large square plinth set into the ground.
-The front (north) face of the cross bears a bronze Sword of Sacrifice.
+The memorial consists of a tall, slender Latin cross with a hexagonal shaft and arms, resting on a tall hexagonal base.
+This base is set on a hexagonal step, which is placed on a large square plinth embedded in the ground.
+The front face of the cross displays a bronze Sword of Sacrifice.

-The main inscription in blackened letters is located on the north-east, north and north-west faces of the hexagonal step and reads: (north-east) TO THE GLORY OF GOD (north) AND IN MEMORY OF THE (north-west) MEN OF CAMPSEA ASHE/ (north-east) WHO GAVE THEIR LIVES (north) FOR THEIR COUNTRY (north-west) 1914–1918.
+The main inscription is in blackened letters and is found on the north-east, north, and north-west faces of the hexagonal step.
+It reads: (north-east) TO THE GLORY OF GOD (north) AND IN MEMORY OF THE (north-west) MEN OF CAMPSEA ASHE/ (north-east) WHO GAVE THEIR LIVES (north) FOR THEIR COUNTRY (north-west) 1914–1918.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.